Amiibo/Amiibo.github.io/README.md

 amiibo.github.io
 ================

-The page to keep track of your amiibos
+The page to keep track of your amiibos.
+All the images are from Nintendo website.